Branched coverings of the sphere having a completely invariant continuum with infinitely many Wada Lakes: Indecomposable Continua.

-\begin{enumerate} \item If $K$ is a proper subcontinuum and $X\setminus K$ is disconnected, then $X$ is decomposable. \item If a proper subcontinuum has interior, then $X$ is decomposable. \item A continuum is decomposable if and only if there exists a nondense open set which disconnects it. \item Every compos is dense. $X$ is decomposable iff every compos is $X$. \end{enumerate}
+A Wada lake of an indecomposable continuum $K$ contained in the sphere is associated to a prime end whose principal set is equal to the whole $K$.
+For our purposes, a Wada lake is just a component of the complement of an indecomposable continuum $K$ which is dense in $K$.\\

+If $K$ is a proper subcontinuum of $X$ and has nonempty interior, then $X$ is decomposable, because it may happen that $X\setminus K$ is connected, in which case the pair $\{K,\overline{X\setminus K}\}$ is a decomposition of $X$ into two proper subcontinua, or it may happen it is not connected; and in this case, if $\{A,B\}$ is an open partition of $X\setminus K$, then $K\cup A$ and $K\cup B$ are connected and closed in $X$ so $X$ is decomposable.
+This proves one implication of the following proposition, the other is tivial.

+\begin{prop} A continuum is decomposable if and only if it contains a proper subcontinuum with nonempty interior. \end{prop}

-\begin{ex} Examples of indecomposable continua are the closure of the stable manifold of a horseshoe, the solenoid attractor, or the attractor of a derived from Anosov homeomorphism of the torus. \end{ex}
+\begin{ex} Theorem \ref{indec} below implies that the solenoid, the attractor of a derived from Anosov homeomorphism of the torus or the Plykin attractor are examples of indecomposable continua.
+With minor modification also the stable manifold of a horseshoe is seen to be indecomposable. \end{ex}

 It is assumed from now on in this section that $X$ is a continuum and every $x\in X$ has a neighborhood $U$ which is homeomorphic to the product of the usual Cantor set $C$ and an open interval $I$.
-To avoid unnecessary notations we will drop the homeomorphism between the neighborhood and $C\times I$.
+To avoid unnecessary notations we will drop the homeomorphism between the neighborhood and $C\times I$.\\

 The {\em local leaf} of a point $\bar x=(x,a)$ relative to its neighborhood $C\times I$ is defined as the set $\{x\}\times I$.
 A {\em segment} of $X$ is a connected union of a finite number of local leaves.
-The {\em leaf at} $\bar x$, denoted $H_{\bar x}$, is the union of the segments containing $x$.
+The {\em leaf at} $x$, denoted $H_x$, is the union of the segments containing $x$.
+Two leaves are disjoint or equal, because if $z$ belongs to $H_p\cap H_q$ then the local leaf of $z$ is contained in both $H_p$ and $H_q$.\\